vismantic-ohtuprojekti/qualipy/docs/pattern_detection.rst

 Usage
 -----

-The filter can be used by itself or in combination with the *imgfilter.process* function by adding a **Pattern** class instance to the list of filters to be used.
+The filter can be used by itself or in combination with the *qualipy.process* function by adding a **Pattern** class instance to the list of filters to be used.

-.. currentmodule:: imgfilter.filters.pattern
+.. currentmodule:: qualipy.filters.pattern
 .. autoclass:: Pattern
    :members: